3DPrintDemon/How-To-Upgrade-ComGrow-T300-Klipper-To-Latest-Release/README.md

 I elected to comment out the stock `Macro.cfg` on my new updated system as I much prefer to include the `mainsail.cfg` & copy out the `[gcode_macro _CLIENT_VARIABLE]` that is within the file & use all the custom settings there alongside my own macros, those are linked below.

-copy these out to your new `macros.cfg` that you should create, uncomment them so the macro is active & set values to your preference, find them in the `mainsail.cfg`.
+copy these out to your new `macros.cfg` that you should create, remove the hashes to comment them in so the macro is active & then set values to your preference, find them in the `mainsail.cfg`.
 Dont use these AND the Comgrow ones!
 Make sure nothing is duplicated also.

 ![mainsail](https://github.com/3DPrintDemon/How-To-Upgrade-ComGrow-T300-Klipper-To-Latest-Release/assets/122202359/8765d7bb-d678-460e-b72e-b86ce30bac2d)